Lall-091/sql-docs/docs/connect/spark/connector.md

 ## Performance comparison

 Apache Spark Connector for SQL Server and Azure SQL is up to 15x faster than generic JDBC connector for writing to SQL Server.
-Performance characteristics vary on type, volume of data, options used, and may show run to run variations.
+Performance characteristics vary on type, volume of data, options used, and might show run to run variations.
 The following performance results are the time taken to overwrite a SQL table with 143.9M rows in a spark `dataframe`.
 The spark `dataframe` is constructed by reading `store_sales` HDFS table generated using [spark TPCDS Benchmark](https://github.com/databricks/spark-sql-perf).
 Time to read `store_sales` to `dataframe` is excluded.
 The results are averaged over three runs.

 | Connector Type | Options | Description |  Time to write |
 | --------- | ------------------ | -------------------------------------| ---------- |